-As risk increases so do costs, and as a result premiums may rise.
+As risk increases, so do costs and as a result premiums rise.
 Availability and affordability of some categories of insurance cover for certain sectors remain a real concern.
 Small businesses are facing challenges in accessing the insurances, such as public liability, that they need to operate.
-In many of these categories, insurers themselves are under pressure to provide a profitable product, so solutions are often difficult to determine.
+In many of these categories, given they are pricing the risks insurers themselves are under pressure to provide a profitable product, so solutions are often difficult to determine.

 A range of inquiries and reviews over the past decade have put forward various recommendations on how to address these.
+Increasing risk profiles have often been a long-term trend within certain sectors, while others have been created by an increasingly litigious environment.